cemac/LIFD_ENV_ML_NOTEBOOKS/Physics_Informed_Neural_Networks/README.md

 ## Installation and Requirements

-This notebook is designed to run on a laptop  with no special hardware required therefore recommended to do a local installation as outline in the repository [howtorun](../howtorun.md) and [jupyter_notebooks](../jupyter_notebooks.md) sections.
+This notebook is designed to run on a laptop with no special hardware required therefore recommended to do a local installation as outlined in the repository [howtorun](../howtorun.md) and [jupyter_notebooks](../jupyter_notebooks.md) sections.

 These notebooks require some additional data from the [PINNs](https://github.com/maziarraissi/PINNs) repository

-If you have not already then in your gitbash or terminal please run the following code in the LIFD_ENV_ML_NOTEBOOKS directory via the terminal(mac or linux)  or git bash (windows)
+If you have not already then in your gitbash or terminal please run the following code in the LIFD_ENV_ML_NOTEBOOKS directory via the terminal(Mac or Linux)  or git bash (windows)

 ```bash
 git submodule init